vlutton/encore-ui/guides/ui-setup.md

 Once created, from that folder, run `grunt-init ../../grunt-tasks/component-template/`

 Answer the questions prompted, let the task complete, and your new component folder should be ready for you to start coding away at.
 That's it.

-### Stability Index

-Because we're focused on delivering fast and continually improving, some components may be less stable/polished than others.
-To help with this, we're following the pattern set forth by the [Node Stability Index](http://nodejs.org/api/documentation.html#documentation_stability_index).
-To quote:

-> Throughout the documentation, you will see indications of a section's stability.
-The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
-Some are so proven, and so relied upon, that they are unlikely to ever change at all.
-Others are brand new and experimental, or known to be hazardous and in the process of being redesigned.

-Each component is marked with a stability value.
-This reflects where it is in its lifecycle.
-All components should start as experimental and then move towards stable as it's polished.
-You can always find the stability index of a component in the README.md doc in the component's directory.